perladvent/perldotcom/content/article/perl-one-liners.md

 $ echo 'cocoa' | perl -ne 'print if /(\bco){2}/'
 ```

-On the sed on macOS (which doesn't have a `--version`), there's no output, which is correct and differen:
+On the sed on macOS (which doesn't have a `--version`), there's no output, which is correct and different:

 ```bash
 $ echo 'cocoa' | sed -nE '/(\bco){2}/p'